A Busy Travel Day

 There was only one full day booked for Bratislava.
 We were met early in the morning by our local tour guide for the day.
 And marched around the old town.
 We learned a bit about this town and country.
 And how it was different from its partner country the Czech Republic.

 We started our tour at the Jewish Memorial that sits on the site that used to be a synagogue.
-This synagogue sat right by a church and a mosque in a past time when there was much more religious tolerance.
+This synagogue sat right beside St. Martin’s Cathedral.

 We learned a little of the history of this city on our quick visit to Bratislava.